pravega/pravega/documentation/src/docs/metrics.md

 With Micrometer, each meter registry is responsible for both storage and exporting of metrics objects.
 In order to have a unified interface, Micrometer provides the `CompositeMeterRegistry` for the application to interact with, `CompositeMeterRegistry` will forward metric operations to all the concrete registries bounded to it.

-Note that `CompositeMeterRegistry` has no storage associated, hence in case no registry is bound to it, it will become an `NO-OP` interface only and Pravega will throw errors in such a case.
+Note that when metrics service `start()`, initially only a global registry (of type `CompositeMeterRegistry`) is provided, which will bind concrete registries (e.g. statsD, Influxdb) based on the configurations.
+If no registry is switched on in `config`, metrics service throws error to prevent the global registry runs into no-op mode.

-For performing unit testing in an easier way, Micrometer also provides `SimpleMeterRegistry`, which has memory only storage but no exporting is allowed; call `startWithoutExporting()` of `StatsProvider` to use this feature in test codes.
+Mainly for testing purpose, metrics service can also `startWithoutExporting()`, where a `SimpleMeterRegistry` is bound to the global registry. `SimpleMeterRegistry` holds memory only storage but does not export metrics, makes it is ideal for test to verify metrics objects.

 Currently Pravega supports the following:
 - StatsD registry in `Telegraf` flavor.